cybozu-go/well/README.md

 Specifications
 --------------

-Commands using this framework implement:
+Commands using this framework implement these features:

 ### Command-line options